Clean Water Fund

 A study on pathogens in groundwater was requested by the Minnesota Legislature and is funded through the Clean Water Fund.
 This study was previously called the “Minnesota Groundwater Virus Monitoring Study.”
-MDH is now referring to the study as the “Pathogen Project” because we are sampling for multiple kinds of pathogens, not just viruses.
+MDH now refers to the study as the “Pathogen Project” because we sampled for multiple kinds of pathogens, not just viruses.

 About the pathogen project

-The project includes two activities that will help MDH understand and reduce the public health risk from pathogens in groundwater.
+The project included two activities that will help MDH understand and reduce the public health risk from pathogens in groundwater.

 Water Monitoring – sampling to see if pathogens are in the groundwater and develop tools to predict pathogens without expensive and difficult testing

-Community Illness Study – participants in study communities keep a diary of symptoms and activities to link illness with pathogens in water
+Community Illness Study – participants in study communities kept a diary of symptoms and activities to link illness with pathogens in water

 Pathogens and health